 Predictive analysis can improve marketing in many different ways, depending on how the initial algorithm is designed and depending on the strength of the data.

 For example, predictive analysis can help assess whether a particular campaign will have a greater impact on social media versus through a mobile app.
-The analysis can help you predict whether or not a campaign will fail on your website while succeeding on social media platforms like Facebook or Twitter.
+The analysis can help you predict whether or not a campaign will fail on your website, while succeeding on social media platforms like Facebook or Twitter.

 With this analysis, you can better pinpoint existing strengths and weaknesses of your different platforms.
 Marketers use this analysis to guide the presentation of key brand messages.

-Identify Key Factors in High-Quality Brand Experiences
+Identifying Key Factors in High Quality Brand Experiences

 Many predictive analysis models look at connective brand experiences on an individual level, and the many factors that feed into these high-return engagements.
 There are many different sources of data.
 Many models use search data – what consumers type on Google – and when certain phrases or engagements peak.
 Another main source of data is social media engagement.